MEET ANNIE,TACI,MAGGIE AND HONEY BEAR

 Sire Galero XIV.
 Dam WP What a Busybody.

 When searching for a young Andalusian to develop I chose an 18 month old Taci.
 Taci is a dominant horse in my small herd with a determined character.
-Unlike Annie who would answer with a Yes I will try my best to my questions Taci’s first thought would be to say No. It has been satisfying to see her try develop through the Parelli program to become the willing partner I had hoped for.
+Unlike Annie who would answer with a Yes I will try my best to my questions Taci’s first thought would be to say No. It has been satisfying encouraging her try develop to now become the willing partner I had hoped for.

 Pura Raza Espanola mare.
 (Nov 2013)